Exercise and Nutrition Sciences

 Prerequisites: Admission to the Dietetics program, [NUTR 133 or NUTR 316], NUTR 426, and NUTR 443.
 Corequisite: NUTR 328.
 Analysis of therapeutic health-care concepts.
 Consideration of nutritional implications of pathological conditions; construction of diets for specific disorders.
 (Formerly 7760:329)

-NUTR:340 Meal Management (3 Credits)
+NUTR 340 Meal Management (3 Units)

 Prerequisites: Admission to the Dietetics program and [NUTR 133 or NUTR 316].
 Theory and development of communication and education skills with the general public.
 (Formerly 7760:400)

-NUTR:401 Nutrition Counseling Skills (3 Credits)
+NUTR 401 Nutrition Counseling Skills (3 Units)

 Prerequisites: Admission to a nutrition program and NUTR 400.
 This course discusses theory and development of counseling skills.
 Skills essential to dietetics practice and discussed in this course include but are not limited to; interpersonal communication; interviewing; nutrition counseling and coaching.
 (Formerly 7760:401)

-NUTR:403 Advanced Food Preparation (3 Credits)
+NUTR 403 Advanced Food Preparation (3 Units)

 Prerequisite: NUTR 141 or NUTR 250.
 Study of advanced techniques of food preparation.
 Introduction to and interpretation of classic and foreign cuisines.
 Emphasis on individualized experiences, skill development and evaluation of procedures and results.
 (Formerly 7760:403)

-NUTR:412 Introduction to Regulatory Affairs (3 Credits)
+NUTR 412 Introduction to Regulatory Affairs (3 Units)

 Organization and management in administration of food service systems; problems in administration of food service systems; problems in control of labor, time and cost.
 Field experience in food production.
 Study of regulations affecting the food industry, such as food labeling, nutrition labeling, food safety, and adulteration.
 Course includes discussion of regulatory agencies and their impact on the food industry.
 (Formerly 7760:412)

-NUTR:413 Food Systems Management II (3 Credits)
+NUTR 413 Food Systems Management II (3 Units)

 Prerequisite: NUTR 310.
 Advanced concepts in management of dietetic service systems relating to achievement of nutritional care goals.
 (Formerly 7760:413)